sevagh/headbang.py/docs/index.md

     * `HeadbangBeatTracker` is a beat-tracking meta-algorithm that aligns the outputs of the consensus beat tracker with strong percussive onsets
 * headbang-beats: a Python tool for applying various configurations of the headbang beat tracking algorithms
 * headbang-hud: a Python tool which analyzes MP4 videos and uses 2D pose estimation to track head motion and headbang peaks to display alongside beat tracking results
+* headbang-viz: a Python tool which creates an animation for the consensus beat tracking algorithm

 Instructions for how to install the dependencies and run the various scripts and components are in [the source code's README](https://github.com/sevagh/headbang.py).